cameroncarlg/cameroncarlg/README.md

 ### Hi there 👋

 A recent computer science graduate who's passionate about software development/cloud computing!
-Hoping to get into cloud security after my fundamentals are solid!
+Hoping to land a Cloud Engineer role at a great company!

 - 📫 I'm currently working on:
   - Building a professional resume website (cloud based)
   - Adding a blog/notes section to said website
   - Earning my AWS Certified Solutions Architect certificate
   - Fully built IaC kubernetes cluster

 <!--
 **cameroncarlg/cameroncarlg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.